ethereum-mining/ethminer/docs/BUILD.md

     cmake ..
     ```

-    Note: On Windows, it's possible to have issues with VS 2017 default compilers; in that case, use the VS 2017 installer to get the VS 2015 compilers and use:
+    **Note:** On Windows, it's possible to have issues with VS 2017 default compilers, due to CUDA expecting a specific toolset version; in that case, use the VS 2017 installer to get the VS 2015 compilers and use:

     ```shell
     cmake .. -G "Visual Studio 15 2017 Win64" -T v140
+    ```

+    Otherwise use:

+    ```shell
+    cmake .. -G "Visual Studio 15 2017 Win64"
     ```

 4. Build the project using [CMake Build Tool Mode].
 This is a portable variant of `make`.